 - 2. An IPv4 CIDR block can be set to a desired range.
 This range should not conflict with the address space used on-premises.
-A possible range could be, for example: 10.42.0.0/16 - Once the VPC range is set, a subnet can be set via the navigation options under: VIRTUAL PRIVATE CLOUD→Subnets→Create subnet. - 4.
+A possible range could be, for example: 10.42.0.0/16 - 3.
+Once the VPC range is set, a subnet can be set via the options under the navigation path: VIRTUAL PRIVATE CLOUD > Subnets > Create subnet. - 4.
 The VPC created in step 2 is selected as the VPC during the Create subnet dialog.
 An IPv4 CIDR block that is a subnet of the VPC range must also be defined in the Create subnet dialog.
 A possible subnet range would be, for example: 10.42.0.0/24